pingcap/blog/tispark-more-data-insights-no-more-etl.md

 Because TiDB as a whole is a distributed NewSQL database, storing data sizes that are far larger than what can be stored in a single machine, it's natural to layer a distributed compute engine like Spark on top of it.
 Without TiSpark, you would need do things the old way: do a daily dump of all your data into a Hadoop/Hive cluster or another data warehouse before you can analyze it--a situation many of our customers like [Mobike](https://www.pingcap.com/blog/Use-Case-TiDB-in-Mobike/) avoided by adopting TiDB with TiSpark.
 If you want to run queries on “fresh” data, not stale ones that are at least one day old, then TiSpark shines.
 Plus, you no longer need to manage and maintain any ETL pipelines, saving your team lots of time, resources, and headaches.

-## What’s Next?
+## What's Next?

 Although we released TiSpark 1.0 not that long ago, we are already busy working on new features.
-Here is a list of the important features we’d like to build in 2018:
+Here is a list of the important features we'd like to build in 2018:

 - Compatibility with Spark 2.3 (right now TiSpark supports 2.1)
 - Batch Write Support (writing directly in TiKV native format)